 Eye protection means more than just wearing the contact lenses or glasses you may use for vision correction.
-The type of eye protection needed will depend on what you are doing.
+The type of eye protection needed will depend on what you are doing, from attending public protests to playing paintball.
 Your regular eyeglasses do not protect your eyes from impact, debris or damage.
 In fact, some eye glasses can shatter if damaged, causing even more eye injury.
 Protective eyewear should be made from polycarbonate material because it resists shattering and can provide UV (ultraviolet light) protection.

-For most repair projects and activities around the home, standard ANSI-approved protective eyewear is enough.
+For most repair projects and activities around the home, it's enough to wear protective eyewear that meets the criteria set by the American National Standards Institute (ANSI).
 For many work situations, that same protection is enough, but there are important exceptions.
 Sports eye protection should meet the specific requirements of that sport.
 The sport's governing body may set and certify these requirements.
 The American Society for Testing and Materials (ASTM) may as well.
 In some cases, both organizations may be involved.